fudab/fudab.github.io/covid-19/us.md

 ### Xingru Chen and Feng Fu
 ##### `This report provides preliminary results and is work in progress` `Last updated: April 14, 2020`
 ##### More detailed results and figures are in the [Bag End](https://fudab.github.io/covid-19/bag_end_us).
-##### Old results with different truncation dates for parameter estimation are in the following archives.
+##### Old results with eariler truncation dates for parameter estimation are in the following archives.
 ##### [April 5, 2020](https://fudab.github.io/covid-19/us_0405)

 ### Abstract